Meibelle-Ravago/MeibelleLRavago/README.md

-# Hi there, I'm MeibelleLRavago! 👋
+# Hi there, I'm MeibelleLRavago!

 ### About Me
 I am **Meibelle Ravago**, a developer and database engineer with a flair for coding and database management.
-I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech accelerated when I began my studies in Information Technology, where I developed a passion for building functional and efficient applications.
+I thrive on tackling complex problems and crafting solutions.
+My journey in tech accelerated when I began my studies in Information Technology, where I developed my passion for building functional and efficient applications.

 - 🔭 I’m currently working on Java and React Native projects.
 - 🌱 I’m currently refining my skills in SQL and Database Engineering.